Patpat200/patpat200/README.md

 - 🌎 Speak 🇫🇷 (a little bit 🇺🇸)

-- 🎮 I play minecraft
+- 🎮 I play minecraft, cs2, and more game

 ---